 Molluscum contagiosum (mo-LUS-kum kun-tay-jee-OH-sum) is a fairly common skin infection caused by a virus.
 It causes round, firm, painless bumps ranging in size from a pinhead to a pencil eraser.
 If the bumps are scratched or injured, the infection can spread to nearby skin.
 Molluscum contagiosum also spreads through person-to-person contact and contact with infected objects.

 Though most common in children, molluscum contagiosum can affect adults as well — particularly those with weakened immune systems.
-In adults with an otherwise normal immune system, molluscum contagiosum involving the genitals is considered a sexually transmitted infection.
+Adults with a healthy immune system can develop molluscum contagiosum from sexual activity with an infected partner.

-Molluscum contagiosum is a common skin infection that results in raised, round, flesh-colored bumps on the skin.
-These bumps can become red and inflamed.
+Molluscum contagiosum is a common skin infection that results in raised, round, skin-colored bumps with a dent or dot at the top.
+These bumps can take on a pink color.

-- Usually appear on the face, neck, armpits, arms and tops of the hands in children
+- Bumps on the face, trunk, arms or legs of children

-- May be seen on the genitals, lower abdomen and inner upper thighs in adults if the infection was sexually transmitted
+- Bumps on the genitals, lower abdomen or inner thighs of adults if the infection was sexually transmitted

 When to see a doctor

-If you suspect you or your child has molluscum contagiosum, consult your primary care doctor.
+If you suspect you or your child has molluscum contagiosum, contact your health care provider.

 The virus that causes molluscum contagiosum spreads easily through: